RafaelReyesCarmona/TinyTrackGPS/README.md

   * MM - Mouth.
   * DD - Day.

-Low-Power the library is used to reduce power consumption and gain greater autonomy implementing the project portably using lithium batteries.
+Low-Power the library is trying to used to reduce power consumption and gain greater autonomy implementing the project portably using lithium batteries.
+But yet not implemented.

 ## Draw track on map